 • To begin, separate the cases.

 • Make sure to read the handbook once more.
-You can simply identify what RGB mark it is because most manufacturers now label their slots/ports.
+You can easily identify the RGB mark because most manufacturers now label their slots/ports.
 It’s right there at the top!

 • Now, connect the 4-pin RGB fans connector to the motherboard of your PC.

-• Make sure everything is in the right order.
+• Make sure everything is in the correct order.

-All of the connections have now been made.
-You may put the RGB fan in the back for a more professional look, or in front so that your LED lights shine through and add to the excitement!
+All of the connections are now successful.
+You may place the RGB fan in the back for a more professional look or in front, so your LED lights shine through and add to the excitement!

-When you’re done with customizing, make sure to close everything uptight.
-We don’t want any accidents on these fairly expensive computers.
+When you’re done customizing, make sure to close everything uptight.
+We don’t want any accidents on these relatively expensive computers.

 How to Connect RGB Fans to Motherboard Without Header